 - Use Address Verification Services (AVS).
 When entering billing information online, use an AVS to ensure the address associated with the credit card is accurate.

 - Double-check accuracy.
-Carefully review all information before submitting the transaction, including verifying the amount of money being transferred.
+Carefully review all information before submitting the transaction.
+Including the amount of money being transferred.

 - Monitor accounts.
 Monitor your accounts on a regular basis for suspicious activity or unauthorized transactions.
-This can help detect any attempted fraudulent activity early and reduce the likelihood of an ACH return code being issued.
+This can help detect any attempted fraud.
+Activity early and reduce the likelihood of an ACH return code being issued.

-Following these steps can help ensure that your ACH transactions are successful and reduce the likelihood of receiving an ACH return code.
-However, if you do receive an ACH return code, it’s important to understand why it was issued and how to interpret it in order to take corrective action.
+Following these steps can help ensure that your ACH transactions are successful and reduce the likelihood of receiving them.
+An ACH return code.
+However, if you do receive an ACH return code.
+It’s important to understand.
+Why it was issued and how to interpret it in the order to take corrective action.

 Resources for further reading

-The National Automated Clearing House Association (NACHA) is the governing body of ACH transfers and offers a wealth of information on its website.
+The National Automated Clearing House Association (NACHA) is the governing body of ACH.
+The transfers and offers a wealth of information on its website.

 For further understanding of ACH return codes, you can consult NACHA’s “ACH Return Codes: What to Expect” document.
-This document contains a comprehensive overview of all ACH return codes and the actions to take in response to each one.
+This document contains a comprehensive overview of all ACH.
+And return codes and the actions to take in response to each one.

 You can also check out the Federal Reserve’s website for more information about ACH return codes.
 This site provides additional resources and educational materials for businesses and consumers to better understand and utilize ACH transfers.